 At the countrywide level, the racial-ethnic distribution of science tech majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Science Tech.
-About 2.1% of those with this major are international students.
+Science Tech appeals to people across the globe.
+About 1.0% of those with this major are international students.
 The most popular countries for students from outside the country are: